1chooo/1chooo.com/README.md

 PRs and Issues are welcome! 🫵🏻

-Please read the [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read the [Contributing Guideline](./CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## 🔩 Getting Started